CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Stacks and Queues.md

 A **queue** is a restricted list where elements can only be accessed or removed from one end, and only added at the opposite end.

-This means elements are removed *in order* of insertion, resulting in FIFO behavior.
+This means elements are removed *in order* of insertion, resulting in FIFO (first-in, first-out) behavior.

 Operations:
 - Enqueue: Add an element to the back of a queue